 The Chemistry Secondary Education program provides TCNJ students with a BS degree in Chemistry and Secondary Education certification.
-Pursuing certification for the ACS BS in Chemistry might be possible with consultation with an academic advisor and department chair.
+Pursuing certification with the ACS BS in Chemistry might be possible with consultation with an academic advisor and department chair.
 Students must complete the requirements for one of the Chemistry Degree Programs, as listed above.
 In addition to meeting the requirements for the major, the Chemistry Secondary Education student must meet the College requirements of the College Core, the professional education sequence (see below), and state certification.
 This requires careful course planning with the student's academic advisor(s) starting with the first semester of classes.
-In order to advance to candidacy in the program and participate in Clinical Practice I (SED 399/Pedagogy in Secondary Schools, PHY 390/ Pedagogy in Secondary Schools, and RAL 328/Reading in Secondary Education), students must fulfill one of the following: 1) passed the Praxis Core Academic Skills of Educators test with scores of 156 in reading, 150 in math, and 162 in writing (https://www.ets.org/praxis/about/core/content/); 2) achieved SAT scores of 610 (Reading) and 570 (Math) or higher; or 3) achieved ACT scores of 23 or higher in both Reading and Math.
-In addition, students must achieve a grade of B- or better in EFN 299, SED 224, and SPE 103.
+Students must achieve a grade of B- or better in EFN 299, SED 224, and SPE 103.
 Prior to Clinical Practice II (CHE 490/Student Teaching and SED 498/Collaborative Capstone for Professional Inquiry), students must achieve a minimum of B- in all Clinical I courses, have a 3.0 GPA (overall), and take the Praxis II in the content area.
-To earn certification, students must earn a B- in all Clinical II courses, pass the Praxis II, earn a 3.0 GPA (overall), and pass edTPA, the student teaching portfolio assessment.
+To earn certification, students must earn a B- in all Clinical II courses, pass the Praxis II, earn a 3.0 GPA (overall), and pass a student teaching portfolio assessment.
 These requirements should be discussed with the student's academic advisor(s).

-Professional Education Sequence (9 Course Units) SED 099/ Education Seminar 0 course units SED 224/Adolescent Learning and Development 1 course unit EFN 299/School and Communities 1 course unit SPE 103/Social and Legal Foundations of Special Ed.
-1 course unit SED 399/Pedagogy in Secondary Schools 1.5 course units PHY 390/Methods of Teaching Science 1 course unit RAL 328/Reading in Secondary Education 0.5 course unit CHE 490/Student Teaching 2 course units SED 498/Collaborative Capstone for Professional Inquiry 1 course unit
+Professional Education Sequence (9 Course Units) SED 099/ Education Seminar 0 course units SED 224/Adolescent Learning and Development 1 course unit EFN 299/School and Communities 1 course unit SPE 322/Inclusive Practices 1 course unit SED 399/Pedagogy in Secondary Schools 1.5 course units PHY 390/Methods of Teaching Science 1 course unit RAL 328/Reading in Secondary Education 0.5 course unit CHE 490/Student Teaching 2 course units SED 498/Collaborative Capstone for Professional Inquiry 1 course unit